 Degenerative Disc Disease: A disease that can cause reduction in the elasticity and height of intervertebral discs.
 Over time, a disc may bulge or herniate because of pinched nerves.
 This can result in tingling, numbness, and pain that runs into the arm.
 By reducing pinched nerves we often slow or halt this degenerative process.

 A: In many cases x-rays give important information when evaluating the condition of your spine and any possible degenerative processes of your discs.
-At Crossroads Chiropractic we offer state of the art digital x-rays to provide us with the best quality films to best evaluate your condition and determine the appropriate care plan.
+At Chiropractic of Naples we offer state of the art digital x-rays to provide us with the best quality films to best evaluate your condition and determine the appropriate care plan.

 Do you see a lot of people with neck pain?

 A: Yes, most people will experience neck pain and stiffness at some point in their lives, Thus, a large segment of our patients initially come in because of neck pain.

 How long will it take for me to get better?